-West Brom's Evans, Barry, Livermore and Myhill apologise for taxi incident
+West Brom's Evans, Barry, Livermore and Myhill apologise after taxi incident

 The men responsible for the football side were untouched by Lai's actions.

-Yet within hours, four "senior players" - in West Brom's own words - were completely disregarding a curfew imposed by manager Alan Pardew.
+Yet within hours, four senior players - in West Brom's own words - were completely disregarding a curfew imposed by their manager.

-If the key "football man" cannot control his most experienced players' behaviour in this depressing situation, it is difficult to envisage any outcome to this season other than West Brom being relegated.
+If the key "football man" cannot control his most experienced players' behaviour in this situation, it is difficult to envisage any outcome to this season other than West Brom being relegated.